 Annie looked at me hopefully and made sure that I was absolutely certain that she didn't want to leave by giving me a wet-eyed sob.

 'We will see Al and Lily again soon, I promise.'
 I scooped my daughter into my arms and carried her, protesting from the room.

 Annie was still unhappy when I put her into her car seat, and she continued to protest all of the way down to the school.
-Ginny was sitting directly behind Annie, and she did her best to keep my daughter happy as I drove.
+I tried singing to her, but not even “Bobby Shafto” could improve her mood.
+Ginny was sitting directly in front of Annie, and she did her best to keep my daughter happy as I drove.
 I glanced at the school gates as I drove past to turn around.
 Mary had spotted Ginny in the car and I saw her face crease into a disapproving frown.
 It was still there when I drove back.

 Ginny held the door for me while I lifted Annie from the car.
 Once Annie was safe in my arms Ginny looked at me mischievously.